Who we are:

 What information do we collect about you?

-We collect the personal data that you may volunteer as part of ticket bookings, subscriptions, online purchases, donation forms, newsletter sign-ups, audience surveys and participation feedback forms.
+We collect the personal data that you may volunteer as part of ticket bookings, subscriptions, online purchases, donation forms, newsletter sign-ups, audience surveys, membership forms and participation feedback forms.

 Personal information we collect may include: